-- identification (the dynamics of libidinal attachment in the psychic apparatus comprising the id, ego or ‘I’, and superego or ‘I’-ideal),
+- identification (the dynamics of libidinal attachment in the psychic apparatus comprising the id, ego or ‘I’, and superego or ‘I’-ideal; chapter VII),

-- the primal horde-father formation (history of the primeval family),
+- the primal horde-father formation (history of the primeval family; chapter X),

 For many individuals to set the same object in place of their ‘I’-ideal, there must have already been set into motion the process whereby each individual’s ‘I’ finds itself significantly distanced and inferior to his ‘I’-ideal.
 In other words, there is a homology between individual psychology and the mass, whereby the mass arise from conditions obtaining in the ontogenetically early process of the detachment of ‘I’ from id and the emergence of the ‘I’-ideal as “a level within the ego” whose function is repression, reality-testing, punishing, controlling and directing.
 This process is triggered by the oedipal father such that the ambivalent first identifications (with both parents) in the pre-oedipal stage lead to a post-oedipal re-assignation of libidinal attachments to new object-choices and secondary identification.
 Thereby the ‘I’-ideal is formed in which the function “to have” an object (mother) and the function “to be like” or identify with an example/model (the father) are both re-distributed, and moreover, the function of identification splits into simultaneous affection and hate towards the example.